Risky Business: Plot

 Later that night, Joel, Lana, Vicki, and Joel's friend Barry go out and get high on marijuana.
-After Lana accidentally bumps the Porsche out of gear while retrieving her purse, the car rolls down the hill and onto a pier (despite Joel's desperate attempt to stop it); the pier collapses, and the Porsche sinks into Lake Michigan.
-When Joel takes the car to a repair shop, he is horrified to learn how much fixing it will cost.
-He and Lana later decide to turn his parents' house into a brothel for a night; Joel's share of the profits will pay for the repairs.
-The party is hugely successful; the house is packed with Joel's friends and classmates and Lana's co-workers.
-However, the recruiter from Princeton, Rutherford, chooses that night to interview Joel for admission to Princeton.
-The interview is plagued by interruptions, and Rutherford is unimpressed by Joel's résumé.
-Afterwards, he stays at the party and becomes acquainted with Lana's friends.
-After the party, Joel and Lana have sex on a Chicago "L" train.
+After Lana accidentally bumps the Porsche out of gear while retrieving her purse, the car slowly rolls down a hill and onto a pier.
+Despite Joel's desperate attempt to stop it, the pier collapses, and the Porsche sinks into Lake Michigan.
+When Joel takes the car to a body shop, he is horrified by the repair cost.
+To pay for it, he decides to host a large pay-to-enter party in his home while simultaneously turning it into a brothel for one night, staffed by Lana's co-workers.

+Donning Ray-Ban sunglasses and a sport coat, Joel adopts a laid-back business persona and convinces many of his male peers to pay for admission to the party.
+However, he is unaware that Princeton admissions officer Bill Rutherford is scheduled to arrive that same night for their planned interview.
+Their conversation is repeatedly interrupted by partygoers, and Rutherford remains unimpressed by Joel's average academic record.
+Believing his chances of admission to have vanished, Joel jokingly resigns himself to attending the University of Illinois instead.
+He and Lana drive to a Chicago "L" train, where they have sex.

-The next morning, when Joel comes home after retrieving his father's car from the repair shop, he finds that his house has been burglarized.
-When he tries to call Lana, Guido answers; he tells him he will let Joel buy back his furniture.
-Joel and his friends manage to get everything moved back in just as his parents walk in, though his mother notices a crack in her egg.
-Later, Joel's father congratulates him; the interviewer was very impressed, and Joel will be accepted into Princeton.
+The brothel venture proves to be a huge success, prompting Rutherford to remain at the party.
+After retrieving the repaired Porsche the following day, Joel discovers that his house has been burglarized.
+He tries to call Lana, but Guido answers and tells Joel that he will have to buy back the furniture.
+Joel and his friends manage to move everything back into the house just as his parents return home, though his mother confronts him after noticing a crack in the glass egg.
+Later, Joel's father congratulates him, revealing that Rutherford was impressed by Joel and recommended his admission to Princeton.

-Joel meets Lana at a restaurant, and they speculate about their future.
-She tells him that she wants to keep on seeing him; he jokes that it will cost her.
+Joel subsequently meets Lana at a restaurant, where they speculate about their future together.
+Lana tells Joel that she wants to continue seeing him, and he jokes that it will cost her.

 Production

-Sean Penn (who portrayed Jeff Spicoli in the previous year's Fast Times at Ridgemont High, another iconic teen film), Gary Sinise, Kevin Bacon, John Cusack and Tom Hanks all auditioned for the role of Joel Goodson.
+Sean Penn, Gary Sinise, Kevin Bacon, John Cusack and Tom Hanks all auditioned for the role of Joel Goodsen.
 Michelle Pfeiffer was offered the role of Lana, but turned it down.

+Filming took place from mid-July to late November 1982 in locations throughout the Chicago metropolitan area.